aldrincb/aldrincb.github.io/_pages/home.md

     excerpt: "I enjoy taking photos on the side.
 I'm a total amateur, but I absolutely love playing around with my camera."
 #    url: "/docs/layouts/"
 intro:
-  - excerpt: 'Hello my name is Aldrin'
+  - excerpt: 'Hello, my name is Aldrin.
+I'm a graduating Computer Engineer from the University of Waterloo.
+During my undergraduate studies, I've travelled the world through my internships and worked at some pretty awesome places.'

 ---

-I'm a graduating Computer Engineer from the University of Waterloo.
-During my undergraduate studies, I've travelled the world through my internships and work at some pretty awesome places.

 {% include feature_row id="intro" type="center" %}